419 Tactical Fighter Training Squadron: Second World War

 Between January 1943 to March 1944, 419 Squadron was involved in over 200 sorties involving 2400 crewing operations losing 59 aircraft, a rate of one in every 40.
 415 men were either killed or taken POW during those 15 months, averaging 4 crews a month.
 The average crew survival rate was between 2 and 3 months when about 20 missions would be flown.
 In general mining operations were relatively safer missions.
 In particular the attacks on German cities intensified from early October when more than 100 crews were regularly dispatched to bomb Frankfurt, Mannheim, Berlin, Magdeburg, Leipzig and Nuremberg.
 During March 1944 there was much mining as described earlier, but this was the precursor to 6 Group's 118-crew attack on Nuremberg at the end of the month when it was to suffer its worst loss of thirteen aircraft in a single sortie.

 It has not been possible to trace all of 419's downed aircraft (for example Sergeant Robert Whitfield's Halifax Mk.
 II JD-258 coded VR-K borrowed from 419 Squadron for an operation to Wuppertal on 24/25 June 1943 was intercepted by a night fighter, Hans-Dieter Frank, and crashed near Eindhoven killing the crew which included two RCAF personnel). so the statistics will be a little worse than described above.

 No. 419 Squadron was, like other squadrons in 6 Group, heavily involved in much activity during this month, probably the most active in the run up to the June landings.
 Rail-yards were successfully attacked at Trappes (6/7), Le Mans (13/14), Amiens (16/17), Laon (23/24), Aulnoye (25/26), Courtrai (26/27) and Vaires-sur-Marne (29/30) as well as mining operations in the Gironde Estuary (3/4), Brest (4/5), Lorient, Brest, St Nazaire, Terchelling Islands (11/12), Heligoland (18/19 and 30/31) and Kiel Bay (22/23).
 An aircraft factory at Meulan Les Mureaux was bombed on 2/3 March.

+On the 17th june of 1944 a Lancaster bomber of the 419 squadron crashed in Zeist after being shot down returning from its mission.
+Five of the seven crew members were killed.
+April 2025 memorial stones were placed in memory of the crew.

 It flew back to Canada in June 1945 and was disbanded at Yarmouth Airport in Yarmouth, Nova Scotia, on 5 September 1945.

 Postwar

-419 was reformed on 15 March 1955 as 419 All-Weather Fighter Squadron, and moved to the NATO Air Division base at Baden-Soellingen, Germany shortly thereafter.
+419 was re-formed on 15 March 1955 as 419 All-Weather Fighter Squadron, and moved to the NATO Air Division base at Baden-Soellingen, Germany shortly thereafter.
 The squadron was equipped with the Avro CF-100 Canuck.
 419 was disbanded 31 December 1962.

-The unit was reformed at CFB Cold Lake on 2 May 1975 as 419 Tactical Fighter Training Squadron.
+The unit was re-formed at CFB Cold Lake on 2 May 1975 as 419 Tactical Fighter Training Squadron.
 It was disbanded in 1995 when the CF-5 aircraft were retired.